Cross-domain tracking

 Kay Vink

 shop.example.com and www.example.com share first-party cookies, so subdomains need no special handling.
-The trap is the genuinely separate domain (example-checkout.com, a hosted booking or payment page), where the session breaks at exactly the moment of highest intent.
-The signal impact is nasty because nothing errors: the buyer arrives at checkout as a "new" visitor, the conversion books to Direct or Referral (often as a self-referral from your own site), and ad platforms go blind on precisely your best-converting traffic while every dashboard stays green.
-Broken cross-domain tracking is a standing entry in any platform-discrepancy diagnosis for stacks with external checkouts.
+The trap is the genuinely separate domain (example-checkout.com, a hosted payment page), where the session breaks at the moment of highest intent and nothing errors: the buyer arrives at checkout as a "new" visitor, the conversion books to Direct or a self-referral, and ad platforms go blind on your best-converting traffic while every dashboard stays green.